kalte0/BMC-CS-151.github.io/policies.md

 # Policies

 ### Disclaimer
-These policies are subject to change until the beginning of the semester and throughout the remainder of the course, at the judgement of the course staff.
+These policies are subject to change until the beginning of the semester and throughout the remainder of the course, at the judgment of the course staff.

 All times listed on the course webpage are in Eastern Standard Time (EST).